-- the EnergyQuest Acquisition; - the private placement of approximately \$60 million of our common units and Class E units (that were recently converted into common units); and - borrowings under our revolving credit facility.
+- the EnergyQuest Assets, the Amvest Acquisition and the Newfield Assets; - the private placement of approximately \$315 million of our common units; and - · borrowings under our revolving credit facility.

 The following table presents a non-GAAP financial measure, Adjusted EBITDA, which we use in our business.
 This measure is not calculated or presented in accordance with GAAP.
 We explain this measure below and reconcile it to net income, the most directly comparable financial measure calculated and presented in accordance with GAAP in "-Non-GAAP Financial Measure-Adjusted EBITDA" below.